 Is A Hot Dog A Sandwich?

-Today we need to address something of an inconsistency, something which has offset the balance of the universe.
+Today, we need to address something of an inconsistency, something that has offset the balance of the universe.

-There appears to be a problem that has broken all laws of physics, a problem that tears apart families and has set events into motion that simply cannot be reversed.
+There appears to be a problem that has broken all the laws of physics, a problem that is tearing apart families and setting events into motion that cannot be reversed.

 Okay, it’s quite possible that I’m being a little dramatic here, but seriously, is a hot dog a sandwich?!

-In reality, it’s something that has plagued the minds of people worldwide ever since Merriam-Webster’s dictionary published on their website that a hot dog is indeed a sandwich on May 27, 2016.
+In reality, it’s something that has plagued the minds of people worldwide ever since Merriam-Webster’s dictionary published on its website that a hot dog is a sandwich on May 27, 2016.

 This made waves in communities of both hot dog and sandwich enthusiasts worldwide, and it’s an argument that is still apparently yet to be solved.